rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! question

-    **What is a DNS zone?** A DNS zone is aportion of the DNS namespace that's hosted on a DNS server.
+    **What is a DNS zone?** A DNS zone is a portion of the DNS namespace hosted on a DNS server.
 A DNS zone contains resource records, and a DNS server responds to queries for records in that namespace.
 A DNS server can have multiple DNS zones.
 Simply put, a DNS zone is analogous to a book catalog.

 First, initialize BIND: